-Exclusive: Ford to petition to avoid U.S. recall of 2.5 mln vehicles
+Ford to petition to avoid U.S. recall of 2.5 million vehicles

 Nissan said testing of 895 inflators showed no ruptures, while one "exhibited an elevated internal pressure."
 Takata said the inflators potentially could rupture "after several years of exposure to high absolute humidity."

-Mazda said last week the issue impacts just 6,000 B-series trucks.
-The company also plans to file a petition to avoid a recall, NHTSA said.
+Mazda said last week the issue impacts just 6,000 of 2007-09 B-series trucks that were built under a previous Ford partnership.
+The company said on Friday that it also plans to file a petition to avoid a recall.

-The automakers have 30 days to submit the petition and then NHTSA will take public comment before making a decision.
+The automakers have 30 days to submit their petitions, and the NHTSA will then take public comment before making a decision.

 More than 65 percent of 46.2 million previously recalled Takata airbag inflators in the United States have not been repaired.
 The issue is the largest-ever auto-safety recall, covering 17 automakers.